 Jan Parry, Dance Tabs

-“I have taken as a starting point the effect of the death of Hamlet’s father without a literal telling of the play.
-With the appearance of his father’s ghost, and Hamlet’s realisation of the need for revenge, his tormented world became a nightmare”
+The programme includes a rare reconstruction of Kenneth MacMillan’s Hamlet-inspired, chamber ballet Sea of Troubles, created in 1988 for Dance Advance, an ensemble of former members of the Royal Ballet.
+In a programme note for the premiere, MacMillan explained his inspiration: “I have taken as a starting point the effect of the death of Hamlet’s father, without a literal telling of the play.
+With the appearance of his father’s ghost and Halmet’s realisation of his need for revenge, his tormented world becomes a nightmare.”

 Touring Dates 2017